petebachant/petebachant.github.io/_posts/2023-07-22-when-and-why-classes.markdown

 we want to minimize complexity, and complexity comes from additional state in our application that is not essential to the problem we're solving.
+Complexity gets even worse when the state it mutable.
 Since classes encapsulate state, it logically follows that if you write lots of them, you're potentially creating a lot of state in your application.
-Python is especially bad for this because the `self` keyword gives one a limitless dumping ground for state.
+Python is especially bad for this because the `self` keyword gives one a limitless dumping ground for mutable state.

 ## Old stuff below